22 Must Have Blogging Resources You Need to Excel as a Blogger

 Canva

-With Convertkit, you can create opt-in forms, funnels, and automatic sequences.
-You can send your RSS feed to your list so that they get notified every time your post or a weekly digest if you post a lot.
+With Kit, you can create opt-in forms, funnels, and automatic sequences.
+You can send your RSS feed to your list so that they get notified every time you post, or a weekly digest if you post a lot.

-Although numerous other email providers exist, I prefer Convertkit because they typically have strong deliverability.
+Although there are tons of email providers, I prefer Kit because they typically have strong deliverability.
 They are a little more expensive than some other providers, but if you don’t want to start with the fancy add-ons, you can start for free with under 1000 subscribers.

 Social Media

-If you want to be successful, it’s imperative that you promote your blog.
-Social Media is one of the best marketing tools available for your blog.
+If you want to be successful, you must promote your blog.
+Social Media is one of the best marketing tools available.
 If you don’t have a Twitter handle, Facebook Page, Instagram, TikTok, Pinterest, etc., you need to get them now.

 I understand that time is a limitation, and it’s impossible for one person trying to grow a blog to focus on all these platforms.
 Instead, grab the handles and focus on building one.
 When you are comfortable with the first platform and have a lot of engagement, you might want to branch out and focus on the next.

-However, you don’t want to get huge as a blog and as a Twitter account only to find that someone else grabbed your desired Instagram handle before you did.
+However, you don’t want to get huge on Twitter only to find that someone else grabbed your desired Instagram handle before you did.

 The Best Plugins and Add-ons for your Blog